Revised on November 5, 2014

 The municipality is responsible for ensuring their employees, retirees and survivors pay their share of the premium of the health plan in which they enrolled through payroll and pensions deductions, or through billing.
 The municipality reconciles its monthly GIC reports and remits the enrollee and employer share of the premium, including the administrative fee, no later than the due date.
 The municipality is responsible for disseminating the GIC’s communications to its employees; the GIC will send communications to the municipal retirees and survivors.
 The municipality also processes and notifies the GIC of all new hire and employee status changes using the GIC’s forms and procedures.

-The GIC will administer COBRA benefits, dependent age 19 to 26 status changes, retirees turning age 65, and the transition to a Medicare plan.
-The GIC will also determine eligibility and effective dates, and send out HIPAA notifications.
+The GIC will administer COBRA benefits, dependent age 19 to 26 status changes, retirees and covered spouses turning age 65, and the transition to a Medicare plan.
+The GIC will also determine eligibility and effective dates, and will distribute Medicare Part D creditable coverage notices.
 The GIC will determine the effective date for all matters pertaining to insureds' and eligible dependents' health coverage, including but not limited to effective dates of coverage, termination, and status changes.
 The GIC will also determine whether persons are eligible for Commission coverage, and its eligibility decisions are final and binding.

 Is the GIC responsible for the biannual health insurance eligibility audits mandated by Section 26 of Chapter 32B?